roman-milk/roman-milk.github.io/the-adventures-of-kathleen-m.md

+===

- ****** The Adventures of Kathleen M. Ch.
-03 ****** byJust_Plain_Bob© It was a Saturday morning.
+It was a Saturday morning.
 Rick was out playing eighteen, the kids were at the pool for their swimming lessons and she had an hour before she needed to go pick them up.
 She had just gotten home from shopping at Wal-Mart and she was horny and hotter than hell.
 She had worn what she considered her "slut suit," short skirt, low cut blouse with no brassiere on under it and high heels.
 She got a hell of a kick out of slowly walking the aisles and generating hard dicks and knowing that every man who saw her wanted to fuck her.
 She wondered if the day would come when one of them would.
 She knew one who wanted to and who was determined to.
 At least she thought he did.
 She hadn't heard from The Watcher in three weeks.

  She was in her kitchen looking out her window at Billy who was busy cutting the grass in her backyard.
 Billy was the eighteen year old son of their next door neighbors and Rick had hired him to take care of the yard so Rick would be free to play golf on the weekends.
 She watched him as he moved back and forth across the yard dressed in only shorts.
 She wondered if he had boxers or briefs on under those shorts.
 It didn't seem fair that he could get away with walking around in only shorts.